olvap80/InstantRTOS/README.md

 It is up to you to choose time measurement units (seconds, milliseconds, some other hardware "ticks"), you can even have multiple shedulers using different time unints if you need.

-## What about battery
+## What about saving battery and minimizing power consumption?

-Calling scheduler from infinite loop is not a very efficient way to save battery in any OS.
+It looks like calling scheduler from infinite loop is not a very efficient way to save battery in any OS.
 After a call to Scheduler::ExecuteOne or Scheduler::ExecuteAll it is possible to query Scheduler(https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) for the next schedule time with
 ```cpp
 /// Obtain when next event is going to happen